paskal/blog/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![beg main page](/images/hugo_themes/beg_main.png)](/images/hugo_themes/beg_main.png)

-Cut anything what distracts your from reading, add a little navigation to your posts — and you'll get *beg* theme.
-Everything on it's place, nothing you don't want to be there is present. **Navigation** looks exactly the same as main page, only the title changes — you get what you expect, that's nice.
+Cut anything that distracts you from reading, add a little navigation to your posts — and you'll get *beg* theme.
+Everything in its place, nothing you don't want to be there is present. **Navigation** looks exactly the same as the main page, only the title changes — you get what you expect, that's nice.

 ### Single page

 [![beg single post page](/images/hugo_themes/beg_single_post.png)](/images/hugo_themes/beg_single_post.png)

-Beginning of the page looks exactly the same as main page, so that screenshot taken from the middle.
+Beginning of the page looks exactly the same as the main page, so that screenshot taken from the middle.
 The only reason you don't read this blog in the mentioned theme is [this](https://github.com/dim0627/hugo_theme_beg/issues/22): it renders **bold** text bold and highlighted, and *italic* as highlighted text but not italic.
 That's the only issue I found after using it for several months apart from no related articles list present at the moment.
-It supports disqus and nice from all points of view.
+It supports Disqus and nice from all points of view.

 ---